GoogleCloudPlatform/datacatalog-tag-engine/README.md

 		c) set environment variable `GOOGLE_APPLICATION_CREDENTIALS` to the keyfile of your `$CLIENT_SA` e.g. `export GOOGLE_APPLICATION_CREDENTIALS="python-client.json"` <br>
 		d) run the script: `python tests/scripts/create_static_config_trigger_job.py` <br>
 		e) if the job succeeds, go to the Data Catalog UI and check out the tags.
-If the job fails, go to the Cloud Run UI and open the logs for the Tag Engine service to see the cause of the error. <br><br>
+If the job fails, go to the Cloud Run UI and open the logs for the Tag Engine service to see the cause of the error. <br>

 - Create a dynamic table config: <br>
 		a) open `tests/configs/dynamic_table/dynamic_table_ondemand_bq.json` and update the `template_project`, `template_region`, and `included_assets_uris` values. <br>